ArnoVdH/photoblog/content/blog/2021/books_nonfiction.md

 title = "Books of 2021 (non-fiction)"

 +++
 My yearly retrospective on the books I read, general impressions they left on me (if any of note).

 <!--more-->

 * **The Age of Surveillance Capitalism** - Shoshana Zuboff

+  A truly monumental work.
+Blending philosophy, psychology, media studies and techno-criticism, Zuboff dissects the new type of capitalism as practiced (firstly) by the tech giants such as Google and Facebook.
+It's excellent, insightful and warrants a whole review on its own.
+One that I started but ultimately never finished.
+Very much recommended.
 * **1491** - Charles C. Mann

+  Not the most up-to-date history of the Americas before the European invasions, but still good to be confronted with my own misunderstandings of that other contintent, most especially the myth of the nature-loving 'noble savage' so to speak.
 * **Cannibalism** - Bill Schutt

+  I remember this as being a fun dive into the world of biology from an unusual perspective, without getting carried away and just be sensationalism.
+Good stuff.
 * **Can Political Violence Ever Be Justified?** - Elizabeth Frazer & Kimberly Hutchings

   Short and clear overview of some of the different theories on political violence.
 I don't necessarily agree with their conclusion that, in the end, it's never justified, but the overview is definitely worth the read.
 * **The Civil War in France** - Karl Marx

+  Marx shows himself yet again a keen observer and interpreter of contemporary events - a very rare talent in any given age.
 * **The Old Is Dying and the New Cannot Be Born** - Nancy Fraser

   The first of two Gramscian analyses I read this year on our current hegemonic period of struggle, mostly focussing on the American case.
 Inspiring in how to think about the advent and meaning of 'neoliberalism'.
 * **The Lost Revolution** - Chris Harman

   Trotskyite history of the German Revolution.
+Worth it, if only because the literature on this pivotal moment in history is spread very thin.
 * **Left-Wing Communism, an Infantile Disorder** - Vladimir Lenin

   Post-revolution essay dealing with the left-wing adversaries, both inside Russia as internationally.
 Interesting as a historical document but in the end not as poignant as his other works.